rohanasgowda/Autonomous-Potato-Disease-Detection-Rover/README.md

 # 🙏 Acknowledgements

-The authors gratefully acknowledge:
+Special thanks to:

 - JSS Science and Technology University
-- Faculty Members
 - Open Source Community
+- Raspberry Pi Foundation
 - TensorFlow Team
 - FastAPI Developers
-- Raspberry Pi Foundation
+- OpenRouter

-for providing the tools and ecosystem that made this project possible.

 ---

 # 📜 License

-This project is intended for **academic, educational and research purposes**.
+This repository is intended for **academic and research purposes**.

-For commercial use, permission from the authors is recommended.

 ---

+# ⭐ Support

-# ⭐ If you like this project...
+If you found this project useful,

-Please consider giving this repository a ⭐ on GitHub.
+⭐ **Please consider starring this repository!**

 It helps others discover the project and supports future development.